codebased/learning/ReadMe/kafka/kafka.md

 ### Docker Installation

-Easiest way to setup kafka environment is to use docker images.
+Easiest way to setup kafka environment is to use confluent docker images.

 Just download this docker compose file and follow through this guide: <https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html>

+> This is the location where docker-compose file is stored for me /Users/codebased/Documents/Softwares/examples/cp-all-in-one
+> Use the following commands
+> `docker-compose up` or `docker-compose down`.

 After the successful response, you will have the whole kafka environment running, including control center, broker, zookeeper, schema manager